materialsproject/pymatgen/docs/compatibility.md

 Pymatgen is a tool used for academic research and is actively developed by a large community of people.
 As such, releases are frequent, and new features and capabilities are constantly being added.

-However, `pymatgen` is also used as a library by other tools, and as such breaking changes such as the removal or renaming of existing functionality, or substantive changes in the output of existing code, are tried to be kept to a minimum.
+However, `pymatgen` is also used as a library by other tools, and as such breaking changes such as the removal or renaming of existing interfaces, or substantive changes in the output of existing code, are tried to be kept to a minimum.
 This is especially true of all classes contained in the `pymatgen.core` module.

 Despite this, it is sometimes necessary to make breaking changes to enable future development, or because other libraries we depend upon might change their own requirements.
-If a breaking change is causing significant issues, please post on the GitHub Issues page to see if it can be resolved.
+If a breaking change is causing significant issues, please post on the [GitHub Issues](https://github.com/materialsproject/pymatgen/issues) page to see if it can be resolved.

 ## Depending on Pymatgen